dotJEM/aspnetcore-fluentrouting/README.md

 # DotJEM Fluent Routing for AspNetCore 2.0+

-WIP! - This is still in it's very early stages.
+WIP! - This is still in it's very early stages and far from done.

 The main features are:
  - Define Routes in a Fluent Syntax
  - Define Routes that point to Functions rather than Controllers.

 # Examples